 Professor Pete Burnap is an applied computer scientist with a principal focus on data and computational methods such as machine learning to model Web-enabled human and software behaviour – contributing to the academic fields of Social Computing, Web Science and Cybersecurity.
 He manages the development of machine learning classifiers for online hate speech within HateLab.

 Sefa Ozalp is the lead data science researcher within HateLab, contributing to all data management, transformation, analysis and visualisation tasks.
 He is also studying for his PhD in patterns of online hate speech in the aftermath of terror attacks across the globe.

 Alex is Chief Scientist and Director of Research and Evaluation at the Behavioural Insights Team (BIT).
 He leads on BIT’s involvement on the new ESRC funded project Hate Crime After Brexit.
 His recent published work has been on police body-worn cameras and he has led a number of large-scale randomised-controlled trials in education.
 Before joining BIT Alex was a at RAND Europe for 5 and a half years, and spent three years coordinating and teaching research design/quantitative methods at the University of Cambridge.
 Prior to Cambridge he worked at the Centre for Criminology, University of Oxford and has a D.Phil. in sociology, also from Oxford.

-Arron leads data management and project administration on the Hate Crime After Brexit project.
-He is also completing his PhD on police use of social media.
+Arron leads on project and data management on the Hate Crime After Brexit grant.
+He is completing a PhD on police use of social media.